AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

   - interface
 ---

 # WTF Solidity Tutorial: 14.
-Abstract and Interfaces
+Abstract and Interface

 Recently, I have been revisiting Solidity, consolidating the finer details, and writing "WTF Solidity" tutorials for newbies.